Hande KaderAge 23

 TDoR list ref: tgeu/12-Aug-2016/Hande Kader

-Hande was a sex worker and trans activist who became known to millions of Turks after being photographed at the forefront of the resistance against police forces attempting to repress Istanbul Pride 2015).
+Hande was a trans activist and sex worker who became known to millions of Turks after being photographed at the forefront of the resistance against police forces attempting to repress Istanbul Pride 2015).

 On 12th August her body was found at the side of a road in the Zekeriyaköy neighborhood of Istanbul.
 She had been raped, mutilated, and burnt.